-Celine Dion Pays Tribute To Lady Gaga, Says She Is One of the Most Inventive Artists Ever
+Celine Dion Pays Tribute To Lady Gaga, Says She Is One Of the Most Inventive Artists Ever

-Singer Celine Dion praised lady Gaga in an essay she penned for Time’s 100 Most Influential List.
+Singer Celine Dion praised lady Gaga in an essay she penned for TIME’s 100 Most Influential List.

-In the essay, published Wednesday, Dion, 51, said Gaga, 33, was one of the “greatest voices in the world.”
-Describing the singer as powerful, convincing, passionate and sensitive, Dion said the A Star is Born actress was “one of the most inventive artists we’ve ever seen.”
+In the essay, published Wednesday, Dion, 51, said Gaga, 33, has one of the “greatest voices in the world.”
+Describing the singer as powerful, convincing, passionate and sensitive, Dion said the A Star is Born actress is “one of the most inventive artists we’ve ever seen.”

-The legendary singer also went on to explain that it was not just Gaga’s talent that deserved recognition — but also her persona, which knew “no rules and boundaries.”
+The legendary singer also went on to explain that it was not just Gaga’s talent that deserved recognition — but also her persona, which knows “no rules and boundaries.”

-Dion described that when Gaga first came on the scene with her “outrageous style,” she did not care what any of the critics said about her, adding that she “marched to the beat of her own drum, knowing that her message of individuality was a way to express her inner strength.”
+Dion argued that, when Gaga first came on the scene with her “outrageous style,” she did not care what any of the critics said about her and that she “marched to the beat of her own drum, knowing that her message of individuality was a way to express her inner strength.”

-The message of being unique is critical because when her fans adopt the same attitude, Dion said, they are empowered to stand up for what they believe in regardless of what other people may think.
+The message of being unique is critical, because when her fans adopt the same attitude, Dion said, they are empowered to stand up for what they believe in regardless of what other people may think.

 “Whether it’s her unstoppable support for the LGBTQ community, or her anti-bullying campaigning, Lady Gaga’s voice is being heard where it really counts.”